artsy/meta/meta/engineering_principles.md

 ### Open Source by Default

-We consider that it is the data and relationships with the art world what makes Artsy a difficult business to copy.
-Our code only represents ideals of our past and close-to present.
+We consider that our data and relationships with the art world makes Artsy a difficult business to copy.
+Our source code only represents ideals of our past and close-to present.
 A code project should start as open, then move to closed if there are valid business needs that require it to be private.

 Working in the open allows individual to retain their work and ideas post-Artsy.
 We can share the exact problems we